-DECD, with funding through the Kellogg Foundation, was able to further the early childhood family engagement initiatives started under RTT ELC.
+Development (DECD) with funding through the Kellogg Foundation was able to further the early childhood family engagement initiatives started under RTT ELC.
 The grant is designed to help service providers better recognize and meet family needs, keep parents informed and engaged in children's learning, and reduce the sense of social isolation for parents.
 This is also where the consumer education website will be housed.

 Early Childhood Mental Health Project: Early care and education programs are provided with expert assistance in identifying and addressing child behavioral issues in early learning environments.
-University of Maryland School of Social Work Innovations and Implementation Institute provides online SEFEL trainings.
-The MCCRRN provides in-person training.
+Training on the Social and Emotional Foundation of Early Learning are offered through on-line courses at Innovation Institute, University of Maryland School of Social Work and in-person training is offered through the Maryland Family Network.